 - the area of the site and the proportion of site imperviousness (or site coverage)

-- the mandatory plumbed rainwater tanks for Class 1 buildings requirements under the Building Code of Australia (Volume 2) – BCA 2016 Volume 2.
-Refer to the Health and Amenity, SA 2 water efficiency section in South Australian Appendix.
+- the mandatory plumbed rainwater tanks for Class 1 buildings requirements under the National Construction Code’s Building Code of Australia (Volume 2) – BCA 2016 Volume 2.
+Refer to Appendix A Additions, South Australia, SA 2 Water Efficiency.